 All containers must be labeled as to their contents.
 Manufacturer labels on chemical containers shall not be removed or defaced.
 Chemicals received from outside vendors or from departmental stockrooms will have labels indicating the chemical identity and common name, if applicable, with other physical and chemical data.
 Toxicity warning signs or symbols should be prominently visible on the labels.
-Waste containers must be labeled as to all relevant contents, the hazardous ingredients and the solvents or absorbent materials.
+Waste containers must be labeled with Chematix waste labels.
 Labeling as "solid waste" or "liquid waste" is not sufficient.
+Contact OEHS at 256-824-2171 for more information on how to use Chematix to label hazardous waste.